Arifmaulanaazis/Arifmaulanaazis/README.md

 # Welcome to My Profile! 👋

-Hellow World!
+Greetings!
 I'm Arif Maulana Azis, a software developer primarily focused on desktop application development and artificial intelligence (AI).
 I believe technology has the power to change the world, and I'm passionate about contributing to creating innovative solutions that tackle real-world problems.

 ## About Me